-The Japanese magnolias are among the first bloomers of spring.
+The Japanese magnolias are among the first bloomers of spring flowering trees.
 Three important types of early blooming Japanese magnolias are: The star magnolias (Magnolia stellata) and their cultivars; the saucer magnolias (M. x soulangiana) and their cultivars; and the lily magnolias (M. liliiflora) and their cultivars.

 The star magnolias (M. stellata) and their many hybrids and cultivars are very popular in American gardens.
-These are small trees with star-shaped pure white flowers that open in very early spring before their dark green leaves emerge.
+These are small trees with white flowers that open in very early spring before their dark green leaves emerge.
 The large pure white flowers are held on low branches where their sweet fragrance can be appreciated as much as their innocent beauty.
 The fragrant white flowers will last until the summer sun comes out.
 Full sun is needed for these guys!

 The saucer magnolias are the most widely cultivated of the Japanese mags.
 Perfect Plants offers the ‘Alexandrina‘ magnolia (Magnolia x soulangiana ‘Alexandrina’), a saucer cultivar noted for its robust vigor in the landscape.
-This very early bloomer has rose-pink flowers with dark purple streaks up to four inches across and gets up to 25 feet tall.
+This very early blooming tree has rose-pink flowers with dark purple streaks up to four inches across and gets up to 20 feet tall.

 The lily magnolias (M. liliiflora) and their hybrids have been cultivated in the United States longer than the others, and can sometimes be found persisting on old, abandoned home sites.
 Their goblet shaped pink flowers open in early to mid spring and are often the first sign that winter is almost over.

-Eastern redbud (Cercis canadensis) is a small, sometimes multi-stemmed tree that gets 20 to 30 feet tall.
+Eastern redbud (Cercis canadensis) is a small, sometimes multi-stemmed spring flowering tree grows to 20 to 30 feet tall.
 They are native in the eastern United States.
-Redbuds delight with reddish purple flowers in very early spring, before the leaves emerge.
+Redbuds delight with reddish purple flowers in very early spring, before the heart shaped leaves emerge.
 In the fall, the leaves often turn yellow before dropping.Perfect Plants offers the standard wild type redbud as well as the cultivar, ‘Forest Pansy’, noted for its pretty purplish leaves.
 This tree prefers well drained soils.

-The beautiful Taiwan cherry (Prunus campanulata) blooms in late winter and very early spring with neon pink clouds of joy.
+The beautiful Taiwan flowering cherry tree (Prunus campanulata) blooms in late winter and very early spring with neon pink clouds of joy.
 This is probably the first tree to bloom in most areas.
-Getting just 25 feet tall, Taiwan cherry is considered the most beautiful of the many flowering cherries.
+Growing 15-25 feet tall and wide, Taiwan cherry is considered the most beautiful of the many flowering cherries.

 There are several species of native American wild plums that bloom very early in the spring.
 Our favorites are Chickasaw plum (Prunus angustifolia) and Flatwoods plum (P. umbellata).
 These two species are so similar, we treat them as one.
-They both have pure white flowers that open before the leaves.
+They both have pure white blooms that open before the leaves.
 Look for these harbingers of spring along road shoulders and fields throughout the eastern United States.
 Perfect Plants also has a few plum varieties you might be interested in that are early spring blooming trees.

-Perfect Plants also offers several other flowering trees to fill out the rest of spring, including flowering pear, tulip poplar, crabapple, and several varieties of crape myrtle and southern magnolia.
+Perfect Plants also offers several other flowering trees to fill out the rest of spring, including flowering pear, tulip poplar, crabapple trees, and several varieties of crape myrtle, southern magnolia, and apple trees.
 Check them out to see which one you like the best.